Prayer Prompts

 Jesus Loves You

-This mural invites us to consider the profound phrase “Jesus loves you.”
+In keeping with Abvent, this mural invites us to consider the profound phrase “Jesus loves you.”
 We acknowledge that those who stop to ponder this art piece will have diverse views about Jesus.
 That is okay.
 We are delighted you are here.
-You are invited to ponder the mural for a few minutes.
+You are invited to take a moment to ponder the mural.
 If you are interested in the Bible’s perspective, we have provided several verses claiming Jesus loves you.
 Pretty audacious!
 But what if it is true that Jesus knows and loves you regardless of your story?
 As you read and consider the Bible passages, imagine Jesus is with you.
 Tell Him what you think about the verses and notice what comes to mind.

 Romans 5:8